ethereum/consensus-specs/specs/networking/p2p-interface.md

 `BeaconBlocksByRoot` is primarily used to recover recent blocks (ex. when receiving a block or attestation whose parent is unknown).

-The request is not encoded as an SSZ-container.
+The request MUST be encoded as an SSZ-field.
 The response is sent as many `response_chunk` with each chunk consisting of a single `BeaconBlock`.

 Clients MUST support requesting blocks since the latest finalized epoch.